A103, Hanna Sheehy Skeffington Bld

 I have provided research and historical consultancy to documentary makers (radio, tv, and film), to exhibition and design companies who work in the development of heritage, cultural and interpretative centers and Museums and worked with architects, architectural companies, restorers.
 I have also been involved in genealogy research and consultancy.

-I have taught / am teaching the following undergraduate, postgraduate and extra mural modules:
+I have teach the following undergraduate, postgraduate and extra mural modules:

 I deliver the introduction to Irishwomen's History modules on the UCD Women's Studies Outreach programme.